DavidPickles/oidc-lab/README.md

 ## Reference

 OIDC-Lab is a configurable OIDC and OAuth2 client.
-Configuration is via .env files in sub-folders of the configuration folder; they contain environment variables.
+Configuration is by .env files containing environment variables.

 Usage: